giacomo270197/giacomo270197.github.io/assets/panda/docs/core.md

 A variable must always be declared before use.
 Variables can be declared at any point during a specific function logic but regardless of where it is declared space will be allocated for it on the stack.

-Declaration happens similarly as C, by simply stating the type of the variable in front of it upon first usage.
+Declaration happens similarly to C, by simply stating the type of the variable in front of it upon the first usage.
-For array types, only the keywork `array` has to be specified.
-The arrays can be then created with by specifying a size in square brakets or by specifing the actual elements in the array in curly brackets.
-Either way the keyword `int` or `byte` must be prepended to the braket to speciy the array type.
+For array types, only the keyword `array` has to be specified.
+The arrays can be then created by specifying a size in square brackets or by specifying the actual elements in the array in curly brackets.
+Either way, the keyword `int` or `byte` must be prepended to the bracket to specify the array type.

-It is also possible to case a variable to a different type when required.
-This doesn't add any code, it only informs the compile that the variable should be used as a different type one.
+It is also possible to cast a variable to a different type when required.
+This doesn't add any code, it only informs the compiler that the variable should be used as a different type one.
 This can be done with an assignment to a new type.

 Examples:
 ```